auth0/auth0-angular/MIGRATION_GUIDE.md

 }
 ```

 With v2, we have removed `buildAuthorizeUrl`.
-This means that the snippet above will no longer work, and you should update your code by using `onRedirect` instead.
+This means that the snippet above will no longer work, and you should update your code by using `openUrl` instead.

 ```ts
 @Component({ /* ... */ })